 After reviewing the single bid submission, Bahfed Corp. was found to be a responsive and responsible bidder.
 The submitted pricing was determined to be a fair and reasonable price in comparison to the Independent Cost Estimate, and Manufacturer Bill of Material (BOM) price estimate.
-The quoted price was 32% lower than the estimated price, due largely to the purchasing power of the GSA contract.

 Therefore, staff recommends that the MTS Board of Directors authorize the CEO to execute MTS Doc.
-G2387.0-20 (in substantially the same format as Attachment A), with Bahfed Corp., for the provision of Network Equipment with Subscription and Service Support for five (5) years in the total amount of \$989,639.00534,230.17.
+G2387.0-20 (in substantially the same format as Attachment A), with Bahfed Corp., for the provision of Network Equipment with Subscription and Service Support for five (5) years in the total amount of \$989,639.00.